nicholas-leonard/torchx/README.md

  * [group](#torch.group) : sorts and groups similar tensor variables together.
  * [remap](#torch.remap) : recursively applies a function to tables of Tensors.

+And some paths extensions :
+ * [indexdir](#paths.indexdir) : index a directory of millions of files for faster listing.

 <a name='torch.concat'/>
 ### [res] torch.concat([res], tensors, [dim]) ###